 The crisis in January 2015 brought about the need for negative balance protection.
 Financial regulators came up with regulations to protect traders against such risks.
 For example, the Financial Conduct Authority (FCA) of the United Kingdom came up with a guideline that if brokerage firms were not going to offer negative balance protection or stop losses, then they should cover their risks using their own money.
 These regulations have transferred risk from the traders to the brokers.

-To mitigate the risk, brokers have set up margin calls to alert traders in case of a potential negative balance.
-A margin call occurs when a broker requires a trader to deposit additional money into the account, if the account balance has decreased below a certain point.
-Brokers usually set the margin calls as percentages.
+Forex brokers usually set the margin calls as percentages.
 For example, if the margin decreases to 30%, the broker may alert the trader to take appropriate action.
 The trader may either close their losing trades or add more money to increase their margin on the trade.
-If the trader fails to take any action, the broker will close the trades on their behalf to avoid an occurrence of the negative balance.
+If the trader fails to take any action, the broker will close the trades on their behalf.
+This prevents a negative balance.

 To protect yourself against the risk of negative balance you need to: